SimonGB/corryvreckan-simons-fun-zone/src/modules/TrackingMultiplet/README.md

 ### Plots produced

-For both upstream and downstream tracklets, the following plots are produced:
+For both upstream and downstream tracklets (multiplet candidates and accepted tracks), the following plots are produced:

 * Histogram of the tracklets per event
 * Histogram of the number of clusters per tracklet